0dpe/Linux-Journey/README.md

       1. Define `random_pos` as the array of the sequence of 0.1 to 0.9 with step 0.1 shuffled.\
          The set of inner parentheses `$()` capture *command substitution*.
 The pipe operator `|` feeds the output of the first command as input to the second command.
       1. Execute `swww img` with the image with path `selected`.\
          Back slashes `\` are used to separate one line commands to multiple lines.
-Use `swww img --help` to see all image display and transition options. `--resize fit` shrinks the image until the entire image is displayed; `--resize crop` enlarges the image until the screen is filled. `-t grow` transition animation type is a growing circle. `-t any` randomizes the position of the circle, but it also randomizes between `grow` and `outer` (shrinking circle) animations, so it is not used. `--transition-pos` values separated by commas are float percentage values; arbitrarily the first and second floats of the shuffled `random_pos` array are used.
+Use `swww img --help` to see all image display and transition options. `--resize fit` shrinks the image until the entire image is displayed; `--resize crop` enlarges the image until the screen is filled. `-t grow` transition animation type is a growing circle. `-t any` randomizes the position of the circle, but it also randomizes between `grow` and `outer` (shrinking circle) animations, so it is not used. `--transition-pos` values separated by commas are float percentage values; arbitrarily the first and second floats of the shuffled `random_pos` array are used. `-f Nearest` is the fastest filter; best for pixel art.
       1. Append `selected` to the `used` array.
-      1. Pause for 3600 seconds.
+      1. Pause for variable `2` seconds.
    1. End of loop.

    Connect to internet.
 Use `# nixos-rebuild switch`.